 - Given this page will continue to redirect to itself as the fields disappear, it is necessary to have some sort of indicator that the form is complete.
 You may want to include a hyperlink here so the user can click it to navigate away from the page.

-- Navigate the Content > Landing Pages
+- Navigate to Content > Landing Pages.

-- Create a page and choose a template with a form module
+- Create a page and choose a template with a form module.

-- Name the Landing page and choose a page URL
+- Name the landing page and choose a page URL.

-- Add the form you just created to the page
+- Add the form you just created to the page.

 - Select Redirect to another page then click Redirect to an external url.

 - Note: you'll need to redirect to an external URL because the page you're creating is not yet published and won't be available in the HubSpot pages dropdown.